Arkansas Health Education Grant (ARHEG)

 |Parker College of Chiropractic, Irving, TX +||6|

 Certification and Application

-To receive ARHEG funding assistance to study chiropractic medicine, dentistry, optometry, osteopathic medicine, podiatric medicine or veterinary medicine, a prospective student must be "certified" as an Arkansas resident.
-Certification is a procedural process that is initiated by the student by completing the Application and Affidavit and submitting them to:
+To receive ARHEG funding assistance to study chiropractic medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, or veterinary medicine, a prospective student must be "certified" as an Arkansas resident.
+Certification is a procedural process that the student initiates by completing the Application and Affidavit and submitting them to:

 Arkansas Department of Higher Education

 The prospective student must also apply to and be accepted by a school under contract with the state.
 The total number of contract slots is limited by available funds, so it is important to apply and gain acceptance by the school at the earliest possible time.

 (Note: ADHE processes requests for certification on a monthly basis.
 Students applying for the ARHEG and residency certification receive a letter from ADHE confirming their certification status; at the same time, an updated list of certified students is sent to the institutions participating in the ARHEG.
 Participating institutions have sole discretion in selecting grant recipients from the list of certified students using the same criteria they use in determining those students that will be accepted for enrollment.)Disclaimer: The laws, rules, regulations, award amounts, amount of awardees, eligibility criteria, funding per program, etc. are subject to change at any point prior to, during or after application through the YOUniversal application.
 These changes will be based on changes in law or funding provided by the Arkansas General Assembly.
 It is understood that ADHE is not at fault for any changes that occur to any financial aid program.
 In addition, awards for all ADHE programs are limited by the availability of funds.